tommasomoretti/nameless-analytics/README.md

 - **First-party data context**\
   Cookies are served from GTM Server-side in a first-party context, and user data are saved in your own Google BigQuery dataset.

+### 💾 Data governance
+- All data is stored in its raw form, exactly as sent from the browser or via the Measurement Protocol, or inserted through the Data Loader script.
+No pre-processing is applied.
+- Easily delete data if a user makes a deletion request.

 ### ⚡️ Performances